robinstrom/docker-java11-springboot/README.md

 This command will run docker on port 8085, using our newly created Image "docker-java11" The project and Image is both pointing to port 8085.

+SSH into your running Container and starting bash inside it:

+    docker exec -t <CONTAINER ID> /bin/bash

+You are now logged in as root insid eof your Container.